Primary navigation

 Model Context Protocol

-Give Codex access to additional third-party tools and context
+Give Codex access to third-party tools and context

-Model Context Protocol (MCP) is a protocol for connecting models to additional tools and context.
-It’s a great option for you to provide Codex access to documentation for different libraries or have it interact with some of your other developer tools like your browser or Figma.
+Model Context Protocol (MCP) connects models to tools and context.
+Use it to give Codex access to third-party documentation, or to let it interact with developer tools like your browser or Figma.

-MCP servers are supported by both the Codex CLI and the Codex IDE extension.
+Codex supports MCP servers in both the CLI and the IDE extension.

 Supported MCP features